 “No one ever made a decision because of a number.
 They need a story,” explained Nobel Laureate Daniel Kahneman.
-Telling stories, while remaining true to the data, is a defining challenge of this century.
+Telling Compelling stories, while remaining true to the data, is a defining challenge of this century.
 Narratives are persuasive but not objective; numbers are often objective but not persuasive.
-For science to provide the broadest beneficial impact to society, its findings need to be communicated with both scientific integrity and authentic empathy.
+For science, engineering, and the arts to provide the broadest beneficial impact to society, its findings need to be communicated with both scientific integrity and authentic empathy.

-D3M@Tufts — sponsored by the US National Science Foundation Research Traineeship (NRT) award — educates two types of Data Professionals.
-Policy-Savvy Data Experts from STEM discipline and Data-Proficient Decision Makers from non-STEM discipline who synthesize numbers and narratives to design and implement data-driven solutions that are technically efficient and contextually appropriate.
+D3M@Tufts — sponsored by a US National Science Foundation Research Traineeship (NRT) award — educates two types of Data Professionals.
+Policy-Savvy Data Experts from STEM disciplines and Data-Proficient Decision Makers from non-STEM disciplines who synthesize numbers and narratives to design and implement data-driven solutions that are technically efficient and contextually appropriate.
 Two academic pathways are shown on how students from the D3M@Tufts program become Data Professionals receiving their disciplinary degree and a D3M@Tufts Certificate without prolonging their time for graduation with a focus on three overarching ideas: